Final results on the $0\nu\beta\beta$ decay half-life limit of $^{100}$Mo from the CUPID-Mo experiment: Data Production

 \subsection{LMO Detector Calibration}

 To perform energy calibration, four of the most prominent $\gamma$ peaks from the U/Th source are utilized: 609, 1120, 1764, and 2615~\,keV.
-These peaks are fit to a model comprised of a smeared-step function and linear component for the background, along with a crystal ball~\cite{Oreglia1980} for the peak shape.
+These peaks are fit to a model comprised of a smeared-step function and linear component for the background, along with a crystal ball function~\cite{Oreglia1980} for the peak shape.
 The smeared step is modeled via a complimentary error function with mean and sigma equal to those used in the peak shape.
 Then, the best-fit peak location values are fit against the literature values for the specified $\gamma$ energies using a quadratic function with zero intercept which provides the calibration from the thermal gain corrected amplitude to energy for each channel:

-In general this fit performs well for the selected $\gamma$ peaks used in calibration with only minimal residuals Using these calibration functions we can compute the deposited energy for each event, it is at this point that summed spectra from all channels can be meaningful for 0\vbb decay analysis.
+In general this fit performs well for the selected $\gamma$ peaks used in calibration with only minimal residuals.
+Using these calibration functions we can compute the deposited energy for each event, it is at this point that summed spectra from all channels can be meaningful for 0\vbb decay analysis.
+We note that between successive datasets, there is some small variation in the calibration fit function coefficients for any given channel, however this is acceptable as the calibration removes residual detector response non-linearities that may change slightly over the course of the data taking.
+We check the stability of each calibration run over all datasets for each channel relative to the expected energy and find the central location of the 2615~\,keV $\gamma$ peak for each channel-run is consistent to within the channel energy resolution.